vuejs/eslint-plugin-vue/docs/rules/no-deprecated-router-link-tag-prop.md

 - `components` (`string[]`) ...
 Component names which will be checked with the `tag` attribute. default `['RouterLink']`.

-Note: this rule will check both `CamelCase` and `PascalCase` versions of the given component names.
+Note: this rule will check both `kebab-case` and `PascalCase` versions of the given component names.

 ### `{ "components": ['RouterLink', 'NuxtLink'] }`